mppf/chapel/doc/rst/developer/chips/point-of-instantiation.rst

 --------

-This document discusses an approach to limit the point-of-instantiation rule and a describes a simple design for private scoping that can work with that design.
+This document discusses an approach to limit the point-of-instantiation rule and describes a simple design for private scoping that can work with that design.

 Rationale